-For @MSInsuranceDepartment Twitter followers, the department will begin tweeting the "12 Days of Christmas Fire Safety", tips at least once each day until Christmas.
+For @MSInsuranceDepartment Twitter followers, the department will begin tweeting the "12 Days of Christmas Fire Safety" this week.

 For more fire safety information and tips for the upcoming holiday season, visit the special "Holiday Fire Safety" web page on the Mississippi Insurance Department website at www.mid.ms.gov.
 (Look for the link in the notifications tab).